This set of Biochemistry Multiple Choice Questions & Answers (MCQs) focuses on “Monosaccharides and Disaccharides”.

 6. Which of the following is an example of monosaccharide?

-Explanation: Galactose is a simple sugar which consists of a single polyhydroxy aldehyde.
+Explanation: Galactose is a simple sugar that consists of a single polyhydroxy aldehyde.

 7. Which of the following is an example of disaccharide?

 Explanation: Maltose is a disaccharide with two monosaccharide glucose units.

 8. In maltose, between which of the following carbons there is a linkage?